 Our BCS Accredited Training Provider status does not infringe upon our personal data collection practices.
 We will only share your personal information with BCS when we have to in order to fulfil our contract with you.

-DPAS share the delegate’s name and email address prior to the commencement of the course to enable the delegate to book and sit a BCS exam.
+We share the delegate’s name and email address at their request when they inform us that they wish to sit a BCS exam.
+We only pass across these details once the delegate has confirmed the specific exam date (usually included within the classroom training course) and where applicable, have completed their exam prep and mock exam successfully.
 The BCS then contacts the delegate directly to create a log-in portal on their site.
 DPAS does not have access to the delegate portal.

 We are required to provide the BCS feedback from delegates regarding courses they have attended.
 Delegates receive a feedback form at the end of their course, which enables us to fulfil our obligation to the BCS, and also allows us to improve the quality of our training services.
 We are grateful to all delegates that complete these forms, including giving your name to enable your comments to be used.